-“Flag” as locals call it—is a quaint mountain town (65,000 population)
+Flagstaff—or “Flag” as the locals call it—is a mountain town

 - 1.5 hours from the Grand Canyon